lnxpy/hashnode/clbjubw6p000208mff0ql4jfo.md

 After writing a couple of articles on Hashnode, thanks to Hashnode's community, I was getting more and more engagements day by day from you, nice fellows.
 It was nothing but pure joy!
 That feels great to see people reading your words, and valuing your statements!

 So, to get better and get to know more awesome people, I kept writing <mark>consistently</mark>.
 I started collaborating on Hackathons and Writeathons as well!
 That was a fun time spent on open-source projects.
-I was introduced to so many awesome ideas and projects as well!
+I was introduced to so many awesome projects and people as well!

 Recently, I talked about the impact of keep doing something <mark>consistently</mark> compared to <mark>overdoing</mark> it.
 You can [read it here](https://imsadra.me/burnout-the-time-you-hate-everything).